apache/trafficserver/doc/admin-guide/jsonrpc/index.en.rst

    Response:

    All the configuration records.
 See `RecordResponse`_.
+The JSONRPC record handler is not limiting the response size.

 .. note::